-If you need to go to the DMV, you’ll need an appointment.
-At the Illinois DMV you can schedule an appointment online here on the Illinois DMV website or with the third-party site Skip which makes the entire DMV appointment process straightforward and provides customer support.
-However service changes are subject to change during coronavirus.
-Appointments have been generally required at the DMV offices due to the coronavirus, although normally walk-ins are allowed.
+If you need to go to the Illinois DMV, it’s a good idea to have an appointment however you can do walk-ins if necessary.
+At the Illinois DMV you can schedule an appointment on the Illinois DMV website (link below) or with the third-party site Skip which makes the entire DMV appointment process straightforward and provides customer support along the way.
+Please note that due to the pandemic, DMV’s can change their schedules and procedures from time to time.
+Here’s the Illinois DMV website.

 Best Times to visit the Illinois DMV

 Here are some tips for the best times to visit the Illinois DMV.

 - Afternoons are generally more crowded than mornings

 - Mid-week tends to have shorter waits than Mondays and Fridays

 - The DMV often goes on lunch break around noon, leaving fewer employees.
 Try to avoid the lunch hour if you can.